qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

    :complies: std_req__iso26262__analysis_841, std_req__iso26262__analysis_842, std_req__iso26262__analysis_843, std_req__iso26262__analysis_844, std_req__iso26262__analysis_847, std_req__iso26262__analysis_848, std_req__iso26262__analysis_849, std_req__iso26262__analysis_8410, std_req__isopas8926__44431, std_req__isopas8926__44432

 This document describes the general guidances for Safety Analysis (DFA and FMEA) based on the concept which is defined :need:`Safety Analysis Concept<doc_concept__safety__analysis>`.
+Use the platform DFA as an input so that general safety mechanisms are only defined once and not in every single safety analysis.

 Workflow for Safety Analysis
 ============================